Publication date: April, 1992

 Renet, meanwhile, is more youthful and ditsy than when he last saw her in “Juliet’s Revenge”, indicating that that story happened later in Renet’s timeline.
 Dooney draws her with the same supermodel body type he gives to all his female characters, but in Renet’s case, it’s actually an accurate fit considering her exaggerated anatomy.
 At least she’s not wearing that stupid hat.

 As for the new guy, Chote, he doesn’t have much personality but he sure does look cool, right?

-“Masks” is a superb story and sort of a “last hoorah” for weirdness and random adventure before “Shades of Grey” and “City at War” absorb the last fifteen issues of Volume One.
+“Masks” starts out strong with an exciting opener, though it'll taper a bit in the second half.
+The arc is also a sort of “last hoorah” for weirdness and random adventure before “Shades of Grey” and “City at War” absorb the last fifteen issues of Volume One.

 Grade: A (as in, “And Klunk is in this story, too!
 It has everything!”)